+Cover

-Cover There is one house officer on this run and there is a supervising SMO (Clinical Supervisor) on-site during all hours that the house officer is required to work.
-Clinical attachments are to mulitdiscinplinary teams and include one or more Psychiatry Registrars and Specialist Psychiatrists.
-All doctors carry locators and many also have cell phones.
-Contact numbers are available via the North Shore Hospital exchange.
-The Forensic Psychiatrist can be contacted viathe Mason
+There is one house officer on this run and there is a supervising SMO (Clinical Supervisor) on-site during all hours that the house officer is required to work.

+Clinical attachments are to mulitdiscinplinary teams which include specialist psychiatrists and may include psychiatry registrars.
+All doctors carry cell phones and contact numbers are available from RAMHS.